-About 5 miles into the park from the Nisqually south-west entrance is a picnic area and pull-off with nice eastward facing views of Mt.
+About 5 miles into the park from the Nisqually south-west entrance are a picnic area and pull-off with a nice eastward facing views of Mt.
 Rainier at sunset.
-With a horizontal shot you can get the mountain as it beings to turn pink with the creek in the foreground.
+With a horizontal shot, you can get the mountain as it beings to turn pink with the creek in the foreground.
 Although this sunset spot is somewhat obscured views of the Mt.
 Rainier, it’s still a good sunset spot in the National Park, especially for the westside.

 Where To Stay In Mt.
 Rainier National Park